-Orientation: Interns will participate in a three-day orientation in Winnemucca, NV and two-days in Reno, NV getting acquainted, reviewing Internship expectations and self-care during the first week of the Internship year.
+Orientation: Interns will participate in a two-week orientation getting acquainted, reviewing Internship expectations, and taking care of Human Resource paperwork and business.
 The first two weeks of the Internship will incorporate an extensive full-time orientation which introduces the Interns to the DSRC organization and training program.
-This includes an overview of services offered by DSRC and introduction to the various treatment locations in which the Interns will work (the urban Reno located Desert Sage Resource Center outpatient clinic and the DSRC office and the Family Support Center located in the rural city of Winnemucca).
-The first few weeks will utilize modeling and observation of provided clinical services before cases will be assigned.
+This includes an overview of services offered by DSRC and introduction to the various community treatment locations in which the Interns will work (Desert Sage Resource Center's Reno outpatient clinic, assessment through the court systems, and the in-school behavioral health treatment program).
+Interns will receive a grounded understanding of assessment, risk management, EMR documentation, and testing during the first month of training in order to be fully prepared to see patients.
+The first three weeks will utilize training, modeling, and observation of provided clinical services before cases will be assigned.
 Interns will complete a self-assessment of strengths, training needs, and clinical interests to individualize each Intern's training experience.

 Professional Development Activities: Interns have the opportunity to participate in any continuing education activities designed for our staff.
+All Interns will have the opportunity to complete a certification training course for Dialectical Behavior Therapy online within a few months of starting the Internship.

-Staff Meetings: DSRC will meet monthly to discuss administrative and professional issues relevant to the functioning of DSRC.
-Through observation of administrative functioning and participation in discussion of current administrative issues, Interns will have the opportunity to develop a sense of how they interact with organizational structure.
+Staff Meetings: DSRC will meet monthly to discuss administrative and professional issues relevant to the functioning of DSRC's training program.
+Through observation of administrative functioning and participation in certain discussions of current administrative issues, Interns will have the opportunity to develop a sense of how they interact within the organizational structure.

-Supervision, Group Case Presentation, and Direct Service Experiences: Supervision is based on a developmental model.
+Supervision, Group Supervision, and Direct Service Experiences: Supervision is based on a developmental model.
 Interns participate in developmentally targeted experiences with supervision that is designed to facilitate Interns' functioning at increasingly higher levels of competence, sophistication, autonomy, responsibility, and complexity over the course of the training year.
-Learning will be generated from direct service experiences, modeling, and video taping.
-Each Intern will have two primary supervisors that work full-time in the organization providing the majority of the supervision training (two hours of individual and two hours of group weekly) with adjunct psychologists possessing a particular specialization (i.e., forensic, child/adolescent, psychological testing) providing some of the Intern's individual and/or group supervision hours or being available for consultation.
+Learning will be generated from direct service experiences, modeling, and video recording.
+Each Intern will have two supervisors that work full-time in the organization providing the majority of the supervision training (two hours of individual and two hours of group weekly) with adjunct psychologists possessing a particular specialization (i.e., forensic, child/adolescent, psychological testing) providing some of the Intern's individual and/or group supervision hours or being available for consultation.

-Didactic Seminar: Didactic Seminar: Didactic presentations offered every week for 2 hours to provide background conceptual and /or practical skills for an array of relevant topics.
+Didactic Seminar: Didactic presentations offered every week for 2 hours to provide background conceptual and /or practical skills for an array of relevant topics.
 The presentations are educational training in the theory and practice of psychology.
 The following is a list of topics to be presented by week.
 The order of topics may change depending on immediate training needs and other topics may be presented as needed.